skip to main content

 Allowed amount

-This is the amount that insurance companies will actually pay or reimburse for a specific service or procedure.
-If the allowed amount is less than the overall cost, then the patient will usually be responsible for paying the balance.
+This is the amount that insurance companies will pay or reimburse for a specific service or procedure.
+If the allowed amount is less than the total charge, the patient may be responsible for the balance.

 Aging

-This term refers to when an insurance claim or patient bill passes the 30-day mark without being paid.
+This refers to an insurance claim or patient bill that passes the 30-day mark without being paid.

 Ancillary services

-Services received by a patient while in the hospital — other than room and board — are called ancillary services.
-This includes diagnostic tests, prosthetics, physical therapy, and screening tests.
+These are services received by a patient while in the hospital, other than room and board.
+Examples include diagnostic and screening tests, prosthetics, and physical therapy.1

 Appeal

-If a health insurance plan does not pay for a service, the patient has a right to object to this denial via an appeal.
+If a health insurance plan denies payment for a service, the patient has a right to object via an appeal.
 Each health insurance company has its own process for handling patient appeals.

 Applied to deductible (ATD)